poulcheria/InformationRetrieval-BookSearchML-Elasticsearch/README.md

 3. **neural_network.py**:The neural network in this project is designed to predict user ratings based on book summaries using the Word2Vec model and Keras.
 4. **k_means**: The k-means program incorporates the wordembeddings function from **neural_network.py** to analyze a set of summaries.
 The resulting vectors obtained from the word embeddings process serve as input for the k-means clustering algorithm.
 In this implementation, the k-means algorithm is modified to utilize the **cosine similarity** as a distance metric.

+## ElasticSearch for User Similarity Ranking
+The code provided showcases the utilization of Elasticsearch to search for books and their associated ratings based on user input.
+It leverages the pandas library to handle CSV data and Elasticsearch to perform searches.
+**ElasticSearch Setup**:
+1. Before running the code, ensure that you have Elasticsearch installed and running locally.
+2 The data required for the search is stored in CSV files (BX-Users.csv, BX-Books.csv, and BX-Book-Ratings.csv) located in the "Data" folder.
+**Execution**:
+1. Execute the code and provide a search term to find books that match the query.
+2. Enter a unique identifier (UID) representing the user to find the average rating of books rated by that user.

 ## Neural Network for User Ratings Prediction
 1. **Word Embeddings using Word2Vec**
 The wordembeddings function tokenizes, preprocesses, and filters the words in each book summary.
 It then employs the Word2Vec model from gensim to convert the words into 10-dimensional decimal vectors.
 The vectors representing each summary are summed by axes, resulting in a final decimal vector representation for each summary.